olivierverdier/allergy/README.md

 LatexDev: Writing drafts in LaTeX
 =================================

-A LaTeX style file to write drafts (and final documents) in LaTeX.
+I always find myself loading the same basic packages over and over again in all my notes and articles.
+Over the years, the loaded packages have stabilised into what is now `latexdev.sty`.
+It can be used with different options at the three production stages of any document, the *drafting*, *review* and *publication* stages.

-A typical use case at *draft stage* is
+A typical use case at **draft stage** is

 ```latex
 \documentclass{scrartcl}